-The aims of the IAAP are: 1.
-To promote the study of Analytical Psychology 2.
-To disseminate knowledge of Analytical Psychology 3.
-To require the maintenance of high standards of training, practice, and ethical conduct 4.
-To hold Congresses.
-In addition to the triennial IAAP Congresses, the IAAP also support international conferences around the world, and during the last years the IAAP has actively taken part in joint conferences with universities in recognition of the importance of the connection to the scientific world.
+In addition to the triennial IAAP Congresses, the IAAP also supports international conferences around the world, and during the last years the IAAP has actively taken part in joint conferences with universities in recognition of the importance of the connection to the scientific world.
 This is also reflected in the growing support by the IAAP of research in the Analytical Psychological field.

 IAAP member analysts have written a series of short articles to introduce the key concept of Analytical Psychology which is the formal name for Jungian psychology.